 In this paper, we investigate practical solutions to counter these issues.
 The main contribution of this paper concerns the study and evaluation of a deep-learning-based alternative to the popular HDR-VDP 2 [2] implementation.
-We propose No-Reference VDP Quality Metric (NoR-VDPNet), a model which (i) is able to predict visual metric features that are believed to be well correlated with the mean-opinion-score (MOS) (e.g., the quality index Q of HDR-VDP 2 - [2]), that (ii) does so at a fraction of the time HDR-VDP 2 demands (more than an order of magnitude faster), and (iii) without the need of a ground truth reference.
+We propose Deep No-Reference Quality Metric (DNR-QM), a model which (i) is able to predict visual metric features that are believed to be well correlated with the mean-opinion-score (MOS) (e.g., the quality index Q of HDR-VDP 2 - [2]), that (ii) does so at a fraction of the time HDR-VDP 2 demands (more than an order of magnitude faster), and (iii) without the need of a ground truth reference.

-We tested NoR-VDPNet on a variety of scenarios designed to demonstrate its robustness and flexibility.
-Our method is available online1.
-NoR-VDPNet performs in realtime and is thus suitable to be integrated as the main optimization component into different applications, which we tested in our experiments.
+We tested DNR-QM on a variety of scenarios designed to demonstrate its robustness and flexibility.
+DNR-QM performs in real-time and is thus suitable to be integrated as the main optimization component into different applications, which we tested in our experiments.
 These include a denoiser for Standard Dynamic Range (SDR) images, and a High Dynamic Range (HDR) encoder.
 Finally, our framework has very low computational costs.
 This would be very helpful for standardization bodies (e.g., JPEG and MPEG) to use it for extremely large datasets.